How to Formulate a Solid Shampoo

 Solid Shampoo (10)

 This is NOT a natural soap, it is a Syndet (synthetic detergent) made with powder surfactants and other ingredients.
-A normal soap won’t work well as a shampoo, no matter how many expensive oils you add to it or how much love you put into soap-making.
+A normal soap wouldn’t work well as a shampoo, no matter how many expensive oils one adds to it or how much love one puts into soap-making.

-If you want to make a decent solid shampoo, it must be a syndet. 😉
+For it to be a decent solid shampoo, it must be a syndet. 😉

 The advantages of a shampoo bar are that it is compact, it doesn’t weight much, it is easy to use, easy to carry around (on a plane for example)… Yet, it is not at all common to find one in the stores.